 Figure 8.18.1-1: RACH based Small Data Transmission in RRC Inactive state.

-1. The UE in RRC Inactive sends RRCResumeRequest message together with UL SDT data and/or UL SDT signalling.
+1. The UE in RRC Inactive sends the RRCResumeRequest message together with UL SDT data and/or UL SDT signalling.

 2. The gNB-DU buffers the UL SDT data and/or UL SDT signalling.

-3. The step 3 is as defined in step 4 in clause 8.6.2, with including an indication of SDT access.
+3. The step 3 is as defined in step 4 in clause 8.6.2, including an indication of SDT access.
 The gNB-DU may also provide SDT assistance information.

 4-5.
 The steps 4-5 are as defined in steps 6-7 in clause 8.9.6.2.
 The UL SDT data, if any, is forwarded to the gNB-CU-UP, and the UL signalling, if any, is forwarded to the gNB-CU-CP via the UL RRC MESSAGE TRANSFER message, in which any UL NAS PDU is delivered to AMF.